Crawley Town hoping to appoint new head coach ‘before the weekend’

 Gaygusuz would not reveal the identity of the potential new man.

-But Italian Gabriel Cioffe, who is currently on the coaching staff at Birmingham City, is favourite according to Sky Bet, who are quoting odds of 1-10.
+But Italian Gabriele Cioffe, who is currently on the coaching staff at Birmingham City, is favourite according to Sky Bet, who are quoting odds of 1-10.

-He is believed to have been present in the directors’ box watching Crawley beat Tottenham Hotspur U21s 5-3 on penalties after drawing 1-1 in the Checkatrade Trophy.
+He was spotted in the directors’ box watching Crawley beat Tottenham Hotspur U21s 5-3 on penalties after drawing 1-1 in the Checkatrade Trophy.